EUCAIM/End-User-Guide/5-UserGuideSWProviders.md

 Those instructions do not apply to applications that are expected to be downloaded by the data holders to prepare the data, and refer only to those applications to run inside the EUCAIM platform.

 ## 5.4.
 EUCAIM Software registry
 EUCAIM provides a software registry for those applications that has to be updated to work in the context of EUCAIM.
 The software registry is based on a Harbor registry of artifacts, and it is deployed in [https://harbor.eucaim.cancerimage.eu](https://harbor.eucaim.cancerimage.eu).
 The registry can store OCI-compatible software containers, helm charts and other artifacts.
-Non-OCI compliant artifacts can be encoded through a tool such as ORAS ([https://oras.land/](https://oras.land/)).
+Non-OCI compliant artifacts can be encoded through a tool such as ORAS ([https://oras.land/](https://oras.land/)) or (preferrably) can be uploaded to EUCAIM's dedicated drive (see next subsection).

 The EUCAIM Software Registry is restricted to users in the Harbor subgroup of the EUCAIM VO ([https://perun.aai.lifescience-ri.eu/organizations/3345/groups/43153](https://perun.aai.lifescience-ri.eu/organizations/3345/groups/43153)).
 Enrolment to this subgroup can be requested on the first access to the registry.
 A valid LS-AAI account is needed.
 Next figure shows the page that will be shown at the first access time and the form to be filled in to request access to the subgroup.